Guidelines for Preparing Plans of Study

 MS Plan of Study: Select PSYC 7990 Research and Thesis (4 hours) plus 26 semester hours of courses from the sheet in consultation with your master’s committee and program director.

 Doctoral Plan of Study: Select coursework to fulfill ALL of the requirements on the sheet in consultation with your PhD advisory committee and program director.
-If you previously gave Thane an MS Plan of Study worksheet, let him know when you are ready to do your Doctoral Plan of Study.
-He will give you a copy of your MS Plan of Study Worksheet, which you can then revise with updated and additional course information as needed.
+If you previously gave Thane an MS Plan of Study worksheet, e-mail him when you are ready to do your Doctoral Plan of Study.
+He will then send you a copy of your MS Plan of Study Worksheet, which you should mark-up with updated and additional course information as needed to produce the Doctoral Plan of Study.

 Anxiety Check: What you put on the Plan of Study is not set in stone.
-If your committee membership is not rock solid, don't worry - we will be able to make changes in the plan of study on your behalf later on (with your committee's and the department chair's approval) using a Revision of Existing Plan of Study process.
-Similarly, if you are faced with a menu of options and can't decide which one you want, just pick one for the time being and put it on the plan of study.
-If you decide later that you want to take the other one instead, you can change it (with your committee's and the department chair's approval) using the revision process.
+If your committee membership is not rock solid, don't worry - we will be able to make changes later on (with your committee's and the department chair's approval) through the Graduate School.
+Similarly, if you are faced with a menu of course options and can't decide which one you want, just pick one for the time being and put it on the plan of study.
+If you decide later that you want to take the other one instead, you can change it (with your committee's and the department chair's approval).

 Also important: Students completing the MS plan of study should keep in mind that you are in a doctoral program.
 Your course selection and planning should be geared to meeting the Ph.D. requirements, not just the MS requirements.
 You should become familiar with your program's Ph.D. requirements and work with your major professor each semester to develop a schedule that helps you progress toward their fulfillment.